 Engaging Immigrant and Refugee Communities to Prevent Gender-Based Violence

 White Ribbon is thrilled to continue its work to implement the Immigrant and Refugee Communities, Neighbours, Friends and Families Campaign (IRCNFF).
 The Campaign was launched in 2006, and was a component of the government’s domestic violence action plan and in direct response to recommendations of the Chief Coroner’s Domestic Violence Death Review Committee.
 Between April 2019-April 2020, White Ribbon will be working with community stakeholders to recruit and build the capacity of five men from immigrant and refugee communities to become White Ribbon NFF Allies.
+Get to know them here.
 Allies will flex their creativity and put their passion into practice, leading events in the community and online.
 To learn how you can support the project or apply to be an NFF Ally contact Kaoutar Kaddouri, Community Engagement Manager.
 Kaoutar can be reached at [email protected]

 The project is funded by the Ontario Ministry of Children, Community and Social Services, Women's Issues.